curiousoffice/playbook/README.rst

 example, if they're construction workers on a job site, a mobile or tablet interface might be the best choice.

-After considering what's best for users, what's best for us?
+After considering what's best for users, consider what's best for us:

 - The tools are open source with a strong community
 - The tools make us happy